l0d0v1c/apokinos/readme.md

 You can display "writer" allowing you to enter a latin alphabet form and sear among 811000+ words from the greek litterature corpus how are located accents, based on [FF1K](https://opengreekandlatin.github.io/First1KGreek/) parsing.

+# Lemmatisation

+You can write a sentence in greek using lemma button to get possible lemma for each words.

 # References
 Lexikon based on [greek-reference](https://github.com/blinskey/greek-reference) and [Perseus](http://www.perseus.tufts.edu/hopper/).